-The average person’s investment portfolio should not include only individual companies.
+The average person’s investment portfolio should not include only individual companies, since with individual companies it is hard to properly diversify.
 In most cases, people who try to act as their own money managers underperform the markets.

 In many cases, as with this client, I normally advise using different approaches for different parts of the portfolio since there’s no one right answer for everyone.

-If you’re struggling with diversifying your portfolio, read my blog on the subject, then call for more help: (02) 624-2788.
+If you’re struggling with diversifying your portfolio, read this: Profile-Financial.com/asset-allocation and then call for more help: (02) 624-2788.

 Douglas Goldstein, CFP®, is the Director of Profile Investment Service, Ltd., which specializes in helping people who live in Israel with their US dollar assets and American investment and retirement accounts.
 He helps olim meet their financial goals through asset allocation, financial planning, and using money managers.